inveniosoftware/docs-invenio-rdm/docs/develop/best-practices/ui.md

-# UX Guide for Developers
+# User interface

 ### Intended audience

-This guide is intended for developers of InvenioRDM itself.
+This guide is intended for developers of InvenioRDM.

 ### Scope

 The guide covers general style guidelines.

-## User Experience
+## User experience

 ### Colors